 While each of your employees’ files should be kept confidential, this is especially important for medical information.
 Many of these documents are considered protected health information (PHI).

-The HIPAA Privacy Rule provides federal protections for personal health information held by covered entities, like employers, and has very strict rules about when this information should and shouldn’t be disclosed.
+The HIPAA Privacy Rule provides federal protections for personal health information held by covered entities, like employers, and has stringent rules about when this information should and shouldn’t be disclosed.

-Once you’ve got all of your essential employee files in order, your HR department is ready to start establishing outstanding healthcare benefits your employees will love.
+Once you’ve got all of your essential employee files in order, your HR department is ready to start establishing employee benefits and perks.

 Group health insurance